 As a footnote to this story, Jennifer Brown will face a charge of Grand Theft Auto after it was determined she stole the vehicle that was parked at the home when police arrived.

 Heathman has previously been arrested and charged with Felony Domestic Battery by Strangulation, Battery (multiple), Trespassing, Resisting Arrest, Public Brawling and Violation of Probation.

 Is Heathman an American Patriot, victimized by the current police state in Florida, or a dangerous individual who acted out in a felonious manner?
 Depends upon which account of the incident you read and believe.

 UPDATE: On Tuesday, December 22, Dustin Heathman was sentenced to life in prison for his conviction of second-degree attempted murder.
-Staff writer for the Ocala Star Banner, Nicki Gorny, covered the trial and sentencing and her report can be found here.
+Staff writer for the Ocala Star Banner, Nicki Gorny, covered the trial and sentencing.